BakaTopcat/SmartScope-Nano/README.md

 At the current moment:
 - The device only sends the TCP packets and does not receive anything from monitors.
 - The code hasn't been tested on actual SmartScope.
-Would be thankful for feedback.
-Join the [discussions](https://github.com/BakaTopcat/SmartScope-Nano/discussions)
+Would be thankful for feedback[feedback](https://github.com/BakaTopcat/SmartScope-Nano/discussions).